khamidou/khamidou.github.io/_drafts/sales-page-teardown-snappy.markdown

 This is the first thing you see about snappy.
 The design is quite minimalist, but there are links to all the important pages, including my favorite one, the login page.[^loginpage]

 The tagline is clear and direct.
-There's even a testimonial from one of their customers, and his picture.
-It's always reassuring to see an app is used by real persons.
+It's a good idea to have a customer testimonial from the get-go --- it's always reassuring to see an app is used by real persons.
 This is a nitpick but the quote itself is a little too non-specific for my taste:

 _"Snappy allows us to get rid of all of the problems of email"_.